bengler/react-sortable/README.md

 # React Sortable

+Branched from https://github.com/danielstocks/react-sortable because the published version was out of date and included some odd editor-specific compiled files which we simply don't want to distribute to client browsers.

 ** VERY MUCH WORK IN PROGRESS, CHECKOUT TODO.md **

 A React component and mixin for creating sortable interfaces